aollivierre/chromeextensions/Genesys/Archive/ChromeExtensionManager-Documentation.md

 ## Technical Notes

-- **Windows/Mac Requirements**: Extensions must be from the Chrome Web Store for Windows and Mac OS
+- **Windows/Mac Requirements**: For **enterprise policy deployment** (Allowlist/Forcelist), extensions **must** be from the Chrome Web Store for Windows and Mac OS.
+Local loading methods manipulated by this script are for development/testing only.
 - **Caching**: Extension names are cached in the registry for performance
 - **Enterprise Deployment**: Compatible with SCCM and other enterprise deployment tools
 - **Policy Application**: Changes take effect after policy refresh or browser restart